 “Why don’t you think it was Talia?”
 I asked curiously.

-“Whoever struck him, had to do it with considerable force, which lowers the number significantly unless there is someone on the base we don’t know about,” she gave me a meaningful look and I knew exactly what she meant.
+“Whoever struck him, had to do it with considerable force, which lowers the number significantly unless there is someone on the base we don’t know about,” she gave me a meaningful look, but I knew exactly what she meant.
 Had the swimming pool entrance been breached?

 “How is he?”

 “Well he has had a big blow to the head, there was more blood than the injury suggested, but the scans don’t show anything significant damage,” she paused.

 “So why isn’t he awake?”

 “His injuries are still bad, I suspect he has a concussion, but I don’t think it will be long before he wakes up.
 The body has shut down in order to heal,” Mac explained, which made me sigh a little.